Every attraction and points of interest are in a brief drive or cycle from any point on the island.

 Green spaces are exclusive to the coastal belt and the area around Buada Lagoon.
 These are your main natural escapes.

-Nauru features distinct seaside and inland environments.
+Nauru features distinct seaside and further from the coast environments.

 Cultural excursions in Nauru are internal, granting glimpses into the island's heritage plus the daily routine.

-All historical sites, including WWII remnants and phosphate mining structures, are located on the the largest landmass.
+All historical sites, including WWII remnants and phosphate mining structures, are on the the largest landmass.
 They are accessible within a short drive.

 The settlements along the ring road represent Nauru's villages.
 You observe residences and community life as you drive.
 Few agricultural areas remain.